milonmaze/privacy-terms-observatory/foundation.wikimedia.org/wiki/Privacy_policy.md

 We use a variety of commonly-used technologies, like cookies, to understand how you use the Wikimedia Sites, make our services safer and easier to use, and to help create a better and more customizable experience for you.

 We actively collect some types of information with a variety of commonly-used technologies.
 These generally include tracking pixels, JavaScript, and a variety of "locally stored data" technologies, such as cookies and local storage.
+These types of technologies may also be used in online tools on a third-party site that loads information from the Wikimedia Sites.
 We realize that some of these technologies do not have the best reputation in town and can be used for less-than-noble purposes.
 So we want to be as clear as we can about why we use these methods and the type of information we collect with them.

-Depending on which technology we use, locally stored data can be anything from text, pictures, and whole articles (as we explain further below) to Personal Information (like your IP address) and information about your use of the Wikimedia Sites (like your username or the time of your visit).
+Depending on which technology we use, locally stored data may include text, Personal Information (like your IP address), and information about your use of the Wikimedia Sites (like your username or the time of your visit).
+See below for more information.

 We use this information to make your experience with the Wikimedia Sites safer and better, to gain a greater understanding of user preferences and their interaction with the Wikimedia Sites, and to generally improve our services.
 We will never use third-party cookies, unless we get your permission to do so.
 If you ever come across a third-party data collection tool that has not been authorized by you (such as one that may have been mistakenly placed by another user or administrator), please report it to us at privacy@wikimedia.org.